Bananas are an incredibly popular fruit — and it’s no wonder why. They’re convenient, versatile, and a staple ingredient in many cuisines worldwide.

 Don’t forget to include a variety of other nutrient-dense fruits, vegetables, lean proteins, and healthy fats.

 Summary Practicing moderation is the best way to reap the most benefits from bananas.
-One to three bananas per day is likely alright for most healthy people.
+One to two bananas per day is likely alright for most healthy people.
 Make sure your diet is balanced by also including other foods that provide the nutrients that bananas lack.